 I just can't capture the true colors of this painting.
 The goal was to try using unconvetional color choices.
 There is a delicate glow and complexity of color that just turns garrish in the photo.
-All the lovely rockfaces will be destroyed by the county in 2017.
+So many the lovely rockfaces were destroyed by the road crews under Boulder County supervision in 2016.
 Frida Kahlo once said "I paint flowers so they will not die".
 I never thought I'd need to say that about rocks.

 At the Far End

-An explosion of irregular patters interlace to create a wild and busy mix of flat and deep space.
+An explosion of irregular patterns interlace to create a wild and busy mix of flat and deep space.
 Dramatic changing scale of repeated elements like clouds and waves creates a sense of depth that the occasionally flat color negates.
 Clouds, shadows, waves, mottled sand, and colorful prints have more visual important that the figures that become obscured by and lost in the multiple patterns.
-Everything seems haphazard and chaotic yet it is the far end of the beach, Everything happens there in plain view yet goes unnoticed.
-A camouflaged, coded secret culture that existed and flourished in plain view.
+Iit is the far end of the beach, everything happens there in plain view yet goes unnoticed.
+A camouflaged, coded secret culture that existed and flourished often undetected out in the open.
 The clear pop bottles help date the scene.
 The beach ball is my tribute to Charles Meere's fantastic Australain beach crowds painted in the 40's.
 Oh, David Hockney, I suppose you helped me paint the water.